sutirthaIPE/CWF_burn_die_causal_rail_evaluation/README.md

 Approach :

-Here we implement the machine learnig (ML) agorithm : Random Forest Classifier algorithm on those VCC rails to calculate the permutance importance to evaluate the sesitivity towards a burnt die prediction.
+Here we implement a Machine Learnig (ML) agorithm : Random Forest Classifier (Tree Ensemble) on those VCC rails to calculate the permutance importance score to evaluate the sesitivity towards a burnt die prediction.

+- Algorithm Detail :
+  - Input feature :